KDE/digikam-doc/left_sidebar/tags_view.rst

     - And the drop down menu **Sync Export** which contains:

-        - **Write Tags from Database to Image** to sync image metadata with tags from the database.
+        - **Write Tags from Database to Image** to set image metadata with tags from the database.

-        - **Read Tags from Image** to write tags in the database using image metadata.
+        - **Read Tags from Image** to set tags in the database from the image metadata.

         - **Wipe all Tags from Database only**.